Sermon: Ruth

 but offers her additional food and his protection.

-He asks her name, giving her an identity in the community;
+name, giving her an identity in the community;

 and in the threshing floor scene protects her reputation